2015 Kuwait mosque bombing

-A suicide bombing took place on 26 June 2015 at a Shia mosque in Kuwait.
+The 2015 Kuwait mosque bombing was a suicide bombing took place on 26 June 2015 at a Shia mosque in Kuwait City, Kuwait.
 The Islamic State of Iraq and the Levant claimed responsibility for the attack.
-Kuwait's Emir arrived at the location of the incident after a short period of time.
+Sabah al-Sabah, the Emir at the time, arrived at the location of the incident after a short period of time.
 Twenty-seven people were killed and 227 people were wounded.

 Twenty-nine suspects were taken to court and after approximately ten sessions, most of them public, 15 were found guilty, with 7 to receive capital punishment (5 in absentia).
 Those include Adel Eidan, who drove the bomber to the mosque and admitted his intention to bomb the mosque and claimed that he wanted the mosque itself to be bombed, but "not the people", and Mohammed and Majid az-Zahrani (in absentia), who delivered the explosives to the terrorists in Kuwait and were arrested by Saudi authorities.

 Three other Islamist attacks took place on the same day in France, Tunisia, and Somalia.
 The attacks followed an audio message released three days earlier by ISIS senior leader, Abu Mohammad al-Adnani, encouraging militants everywhere to attack the stated enemies of ISIS during the month of Ramadan.
 No definitive link between the attacks has yet been established.
-One attack, at a French factory, resulted in the beheading of one person; another, at a Tunisian beach resort, killed 38, most of them British tourists; and the other, an attack on an African Union base undertaken by Al-Shabaab, killed at least 70.
+One attack, at a French factory, resulted in the beheading of one person; another, at a Tunisian beach resort, killed 38, most of them British tourists; and the other, an attack on an African Union base undertaken by al-Shabaab, killed at least 70.